The Kabbalah, the Tarot and the Middle Way

 The realization that the universe is a cohesive unit, functioning under principles which bind together all the elements (both physical and sentient) into an integrated whole, is the path leading to Yesod, which is the foundation for the spiritual quest.
 The Hebrew letter for this path meaning Tau Cross—which has the shape of the letter T—represents the first part of the prop being built to support Tiphareth.
 (The second part of the prop, which we shall be exploring later, lies on the path from Yesod to Tiphareth.)

 Yesod, on every Tree of Life, is a mystical state which serves as a bridge across the chasm between Malkuth and Tiphareth (or, correspondingly, as the revealed state of Daath bridging the void between Tiphareth and Kether).
-It is an experiential state of bliss, of increasing intensity at each higher Tree of Life it manifests.
+It is an experiential state of insight and bliss, of increasing intensity at each higher Tree of Life it manifests.
 And Yesod functions like an oasis in the middle of a vast desert.
 By providing the necessary nourishment and inspiration, it enables us to make the long arduous journey across the difficult expanse, the journey to Tiphareth.
 We have now arrived at the first of these oases, Yesod at the Tree of Assiyah, which is described by the Yetziratic text as follows:

 YESOD – THE FOUNDATION